Quantum3-Labs/aztec-cross-chain-multisig/README.md

 ## Architecture Overview

 - **Aztec multisig contract (`aztec-contracts/src/main.nr`)**
   A private Noir contract that stores up to eight signers, enforces thresholds, verifies Schnorr signatures, and publishes Wormhole payloads through the Aztec Wormhole binding.
-Every state mutation happens inside the Aztec sandbox and uses private notes for signer metadata.

 - **CLI orchestrator (`cli/`)**
   Built with Commander.js.
 It spins up signer-specific PXE instances, deploys Noir contracts, tracks state in local JSON files, and shells out to Foundry scripts for L2 deployments.
 The CLI is the entrypoint for creating accounts, proposing transactions, gathering signatures, and finally executing intents.

 - **Arbitrum intent vault (`arbitrum-contracts/src/ArbitrumIntentVault.sol`)**
-  Owns ETH (through a donation contract) and consumes Wormhole VAAs.
+  Solidity contract that consumes Wormhole VAAs.
 Once a valid Aztec emitter publishes a cross-chain intent, the vault validates the payload, stores bookkeeping, and releases funds to the requested recipient.

 - **Relayer + VAA verification service (`relayer/`)**
   A Go process subscribed to the Wormhole spy service.
-For Aztec→Arbitrum flows it validates VAAs (optionally via the bundled HTTP verification shim), pushes `verify_vaa` calls to Aztec PXE, or forwards payloads to the vault on Arbitrum.
+For Aztec→Arbitrum flows it validates VAAs, forwards payloads to the vault on Arbitrum.
 It handles retries, health checks, and logging levels suitable for prod monitoring.

 - **Supporting artifacts**
   Local signer data (`signers.json`), multisig manifests (`multisigs.json`), proposal/signature queues, Arbitrum proxy registry, and PXE stores under `store/` enable stateless commands to reconstruct context on each run.